 The development of ojAlgo has largely been motivated by various financial applications.
 Most of the ojAlgo code is simply maths – not specific to any domain – but there is also domain/finance specific code.
 That includes code that allow you to:

-- Download historical data from Yahoo Finance, Alpha Vantage, IEX Trading or other
+- Download and parse historical data obtained from Yahoo Finance, Alpha Vantage, IEX Trading or other sources

 - Patch, transform and analyse time series data

 - Modern portfolio theory stuff: Markowitz, Black-Litterman and other models

 - Generate future market scenarios

 - Simulate the behaviour of portfolios